timou0911/Ethernaut-Writeup/7. Force  ★★★☆☆/README.md

 2. **Similarly, when considering an investment opportunity, it's important to thoroughly evaluate whether the project manager or the contract owner has the ability to directly invoke `selfdestruct`.
 Additionally, it's essential to examine the designated receiver in the `selfdestruct` function.
 If the receiver is not specified or is an unverified address, it may be risky to invest money in it since investors could be rug pulled.**

 3. Never rely on `address(this).balance` since it can be altered easily.

+## Negative Gas

+Since it is beneficial to clean the code from the blockchain, programmers are encouraged by the Ethereum community to use `selfdestruct`.
+After calling it, half the total gas used is returned, and this is negative gas.